angular/angular/aio/content/guide/testing-as-pure-js-application.md

  // static arguments can be defined once too const params = 'params';

- // definition of "dynamic" values should be performed before each tests to clean up test's state beforeEach(() => {
+ // definition of "dynamic" values should be performed before each test to clean up test's state beforeEach(() => {
    handler = jasmine.createSpy('handler').and.returnvalue(expectedResult);
    dependency = { handler };